New York Neighborhoods Guide

 Central Park

 At the heart of Manhattan is Central Park, an 843-acre historic park.
-Central Park is complete with beautiful landscaping, wide open green space, an expansive playground, a children’s zoo, boathouse, seasonal ice skating rink, and more.
+Central Park is complete with beautiful landscaping, wide open green space, an expansive playground, a children’s zoo, boathouse, a seasonal ice skating rink, and more.

-Things to Do in Central Park (from North to South)
+Things to do in Central Park (from North to South)

 • Check out the Conservatory Garden, a formal garden that represents three distinct European garden styles.

-• Pack a picnic and head to the Great Lawn in the heart of Central Park for some lazy day lounging and people watching.
+• Pack a picnic and head to the Great Lawn in the heart of Central Park for some lazy day lounging and people-watching.

 • Browse through art and grab a light bite to eat and a cocktail at the Metropolitan Museum of Art’s roof garden café and martini bar for sweeping city skyline views.